 In the above quote, Marx reduces the necessary labour required to produce labour-power to the "raw materials" purchased in order to accomplish its (re)production.
-Any labour necessary to turn this raw material, this basket of goods, into the commodity labour-power, is therefore not considered living labour by Marx, and indeed,in the capitalist mode of production it is not deemed necessary labour at all.
-This means that however necessary these activities are for the production and reproduction of labour-power, they after children more quickly: they have to be attended to 24 hours a day.
+Any labour necessary to turn this raw material, this basket of goods, into the commodity labour-power, is therefore not considered living labour by Marx, and indeed, in the capitalist mode of production it is not deemed necessary labour at all.
+This means that however necessary these activities are for the production alone.
+The washing-machine, the indoor water-tap, the water heater - these helped to dramatically reduce the time spent on some IMM activities.
+But every minute gained was far from increasing the housewife's leisure time.
+Every spare moment had to be used to increase the standards of reproduction: clothes were washed more often, meals became ever more varied and healthy, and most importantly, childcare became an all-consuming IMM activity from infant care to the facilitation of children's leisure activities.